 Students may opt to participate in graduation ceremonies through the ASU Ceremonies office.
 An official RSVP must be submitted to participate in ceremonies.
-Official graduation ceremonies take place in fall and spring semesters.
+Official graduation ceremonies typically take place in fall and spring semesters; there are no summer ceremonies.
 Students graduating in the summer may opt to participate in spring or fall ceremonies, however, the degree will not be conferred until all program requirements are met.
-Please see the MyASU page, "Graduation" tab for information on ceremonies.